Simulations¶

 From recipe to simulation¶

-To build a simulation the following concepts are needed:
+To build a simulation, the following concepts are needed:

 an

-that describes the cells and connections in the model;an
+arbor.recipethat describes the cells and connections in the model;an

-used to execute the simulation.
+arbor.contextused to execute the simulation.

 The workflow to build a simulation is to first generate an

-describing the distribution of the model
+arbor.domain_decomposition based on the arbor.recipe and arbor.context describing the distribution of the model

-import arbor
+import arbor as A

 # Get a communication context (with 4 threads, no GPU)

-context = arbor.context(threads=4, gpu_id=None)
+context = A.context(threads=4, gpu_id=None)

-# Initialise a recipe of user defined type my_recipe with 100 cells.
+# Initialise a recipe of user-defined type my_recipe with 100 cells.

 n_cells = 100